PendaRed/scala3-scalajs/README.md

 ## Scala 3, ScalaJS project

-With npm and react, sbt, scala 3, scalaJS and IntelliJ, I did to move away from typescript as explained at http://gibbons.org.uk/scala3-scalajs-july-2021
+With npm and react, sbt, scala 3, scala.js and IntelliJ, I did to move away from typescript as explained at http://gibbons.org.uk/scala3-scalajs-july-2021

+Some search help: Scala 3 Scala.js example project, gcp scala function, sbt scala 3, scala.js multi-project build.

 ## To run it